Bulletin board contract

 ornone

-constructors. - The identity tokens are 256-bit hashes, which occupy 32 bytes.
+constructors. - The poster's identity tokens are 256-bit hashes, which occupy 32 bytes.

 The contract need not initialize explicitly the poster